jkdanahy/League-Of-Cooldowns/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Static Data/Images

+The images used for League of Cooldowns are stored locally.
+In order to use this application you will need to populate your folders src/assets/images and src/assets/json respectively.

+You can download the latest static data from riot at this link: https://ddragon.leagueoflegends.com/cdn/dragontail-6.24.1.tgz (Modify the URL for the current patch).

+Unzip the tgz file and copy the contents of ./6.24.1/data/en_US/ to your local src/assets/json Also copy the  "img" directory from the root of tgz to src/assets/images

+If done properly, your assets folder should look like this: images img backgrounds-blank-blue.jpg json champion champion.json championFull.json
+  ...

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.